codeperfectplus/Sanatio/README.md

 | Singapore | SG | ✅ |
 | Pakistan | PK | ✅ |

-will add more countries soon
+After the stable release, we will add more countries.

+Support us by giving a ⭐️ to this repository and follow us for more updates.